jakobilab/circtools/README.rst

     pip install numpy # required for HTSeq, a dependency of circtools pip install git+https://github.com/jakobilab/circtools.git

 The primer-design module as well as the exon analysis and circRNA testing module require a working installation of `R <https://cran.r-project.org/>`__ with `BioConductor <https://www.bioconductor.org/install/>`__.
-All R packages required are automatically installed during the setup.
+All R packages required can be automatically installed during the setup.
 Please see the `"Installing circtools" <http://docs.circ.tools/en/latest/Installation.html>`__ chapter of the main circtools documentation for more detailed installation instructions.